-Warning light Comes on or blinks when: - 4WD - Comes on There is a malfunc- tion in the 4-wheel drive system The transfer case oil temperature is abnormally high The difference in wheel rotation is large
+Warning light Comes on or blinks when: -4WD Comes on There is a malfunc- tion in the 4-wheel drive system Blinks slowly The difference in wheel rotation is large

 The 4WD warning light is located in the meter.

 The 4WD warning light comes on when the key switch is turned to ON.
 It turns off soon after the engine is started.